 Default door used for Aged door with a 2 ¼” frame is called: NOBEL (E500, 201 (57.2), O, B)

 Default door used for Aged door with a 3” frame is called: ROYAL (E500, 201 (76.2), O, B)

 Default Wood Type for the Aging Process

 Cherry or Alder are the recommended wood species when manufacturing cabinet doors and accessories for the aging process.
 Poplar can be substituted for Cherry or Alder when solid color paint is the chosen finish.
-Wood species such as Oak, Maple, Bamboo and Hickory are too dense and do not lend themselves to the aging process.
+Wood species such as Oak, Maple and Hickory are too dense and do not lend themselves to the aging process.

 Aging Techniques Defined

 |Rub-Through involves some corners and edges getting sanded to create a tasteful yet slightly old look.
 As the name suggests, the sanding on this technique does not round the corners aggressively but only removes a minor amount of wood.
 Outside corners and raised panel corners of the cabinet doors are sanded off prior to the stain/paint process and then sanded again after the staining/painting process.
 Some of the sharper edges are sanded off after the stain/paint process to help create the look of heavy use.
 The finished product is clear coated to preserve the look and seal up the raw wood that was exposed in the sanding process.
 This creates a very elegant look while creating the feel of an old high-quality kitchen.
 The Rub-Through technique is least aggressive of our aging looks.
 (Elias code = “RT”)